Time formatting and storage bugs: Year 2010

 Some systems had problems once the year rolled over to 2010.
 This was dubbed by some in the media as the "Y2K+10" or "Y2.01k" problem.

 The main source of problems was confusion between hexadecimal number encoding and BCD encodings of numbers.
 The numbers 0 through 9 are encoded in both hexadecimal and BCD as 00_{16} through 09_{16}.
 But the decimal number 10 is encoded in hexadecimal as 0A_{16} and in BCD as 10_{16}.
 Thus a BCD 10_{16} interpreted as a hexadecimal encoding erroneously represents the decimal number 16.

 For example, the SMS protocol uses BCD encoding for dates, so some mobile phone software incorrectly reported dates of messages as 2016 instead of 2010.
 Windows Mobile was the first software reported to have been affected by this glitch; in some cases WM6 changed the date of any incoming SMS message sent after 1 January 2010, from the year 2010 to 2016.

 The most notable glitch occurred in Germany, where upwards of 20 million bank cards became unusable, and with Citibank Belgium, whose customer identification chips stopped working.

 Other systems affected include EFTPOS terminals, and the PlayStation 3 (except the Slim model).

-Sony's PlayStation 3 incorrectly treated 2010 as a leap year, so the non-existent 29 February 2010, was shown on 1 March 2010, causing a program error.
+The PlayStation 3 incorrectly treated 2010 as a leap year, so the non-existent 29 February 2010, was shown on 1 March 2010, causing a program error.